-Quick refresher: concrete is a mix of water, cement, sand, and a coarse aggregate, which is a material made up of small particles, usually small crushed stones or gravel.
+Concrete is a mix of water, cement, sand, and a coarse aggregate, which is a material made up of small particles, usually small crushed stones or gravel.

-What's the difference between gunite and shotcrete for a concrete pool?
+The difference between gunite and shotcrete in concrete pools

-Concrete pools can be made of either shotcrete or gunite.
+Concrete pools can be constructed with the shotcrete or gunite process.
 The difference is when the concrete mixes with the water.
-Shotcrete refers to wet concrete that's already fully mixed before it's shot out of a hose.
-Gunite is dry concrete mix that only mixes with water at the end of the nozzle as it's being sprayed onto its final surface.
+Shotcrete always refers to wet concrete that's already fully mixed before it's shot out of a hose.
+Gunite is a dry concrete mix that only mixes with water at the end of the nozzle as it's being sprayed onto its final surface.

 Concrete pool construction